PixelatedStarfish/Colas-Enumeration/readme.txt

 Cola's Enumeration and Conway's illion Converter were compared for computing time, and output length, over a range of inputs from 1 to 3,000,000.
 The following was generated:

-Stats for Cola's Enumeration
+-Stats for Cola's Enumeration-

-Average Enumeration Time:   9.07e-06 seconds
-Average Enumeration Length: 45.443 characters
+Average Enumeration Time:   2.2745138e-05 seconds Average Enumeration Length: 45.181 characters

-Maximum Enumeration Time:   0.03 seconds
+Maximum Enumeration Time:   0.034 seconds
 Maximum Enumeration Length: 70 characters

-Stats for Conway's illion Converter
+-Stats for Conway's illion Converter-

-Average Enumeration Time:   4.49e-06 seconds
-Average Enumeration Length: 50.512 characters
+Average Enumeration Time:   1.1275619e-05 seconds Average Enumeration Length: 50.512 characters

-Maximum Enumeration Time:   0.034 seconds
+Maximum Enumeration Time:   0.009 seconds
 Maximum Enumeration Length: 77 characters

 Predictably, Cola's Enumeration is generally slower, but produces shorter output.
 This is expected behavior, because Cola's Enumeration performs addtional computations, specifically to shorten output length.
 While Conway's illion Converter is faster on average, it has a larger maximum time.
 The larger maximum time is surprising.